How to install an Outlook add-in to view the Microsoft 365 End-User Quarantine

 Thursday, October 7, 2021

-The add-in displays in the Outlook ribbon when viewing any folder that contains mail items.
+The add-in shows in the Outlook ribbon when viewing any folder that contains mail items.

 The View Quarantine add-in for Outlook